Migrate from AWS to On Premise

 For those of you who use colocation, particularly in large markets like Ashburn, Virginia or Dallas, Texas, this doesn’t require explaining.
 You have walked past cage after cage after cage within a cavernous dark industrial scale data center.
 It is clear this is what is happening.

-To help understand options available when migrating from AWS to on-premise and other clouds it is good to understand the modern Cloud Deployment options.
+To help understand options available when migrating from AWS to on-premises and other clouds it is good to understand the modern Cloud Deployment options.

 Since for both on-premises and colocation you have bought or leased your own servers, you now need to make those servers ready to migrate a cloud workload from AWS to your servers.